fran-scala/QuHack4IA_VQNN-track/README.md

 Here we train multiple VQNNs to learn how different features determine the concrete compressive strength.
 This is done by analysing a dataset of 1030 instances with 8 different features.

-In addition developed a demo of ***COMPRESS BOT*** a chatbot able to predict the concrete compressive strength from given ingredients.
+In addition, we developed a demo of ***COMPRESS BOT*** a chatbot able to predict the concrete compressive strength from given ingredients.

 -------------------------